QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s4.privesc/windows/topics/privs.md

 <div class="row row-cols-lg-2"><div>

-You may use these from an elevated prompt to escalate to admin.
+We may use these from an elevated prompt to escalate to admin.

 #### SeDebugPrivilege — Dump Process Memory